 The Ann Arbor Society for Musical Arts is a 501(c)(3) nonprofit organization that hosts six concerts and sponsors two youth competitions every year.

-We are very proud to announce these two exciting music competitions in which we encourage and support young musicians who will become the stars of tomorrow.
+We are very proud to announce the results of these two exciting music competitions in which we encourage and support young musicians who will become the stars of tomorrow.
 The winners of the Rosalie Edwards Youth Music Competition will appear on SMA’s concert series on March 4, 2015 and the winner of the Young Artist Collegiate Competition will appear on SMA’s concert series in the 2015–2016 year.
 We invite you to join us at these free events.

 SMA’s YOUNG ARTIST COMPETITION